Basarab Panduru: Managerial career

 Panduru's first coaching agreement was the one with Poli AEK Timișoara, signed in 2002.
 At Timișoara he met his former teammate from Steaua București, Anton Doboş, now the team's co-owner.
 The couple worked well together for a while, but in 2004 Panduru basically sacked himself when he made a bad remark, by saying: "The defenders are not footballers, they are only the ones who help the footballers".
-What Panduru did not take into consideration was the fact that Anton Doboş, his boss, played as a defender.
+What Panduru did not take into consideration was that Anton Doboş, his boss, played as a defender.

 He signed a new contract, this time with Oţelul Galaţi for the second half of the 2004–05 season without a league game, he left the team to sign with FC Vaslui in the summer of 2005, from where he was sacked after only few games.
-He was then the coach of FC Farul Constanţa before being sacked by the team owner after poor results.
+He was then the coach of Farul Constanţa before being sacked by the team owner after poor results.

-At the end of October 2007 he signed on to manage second league team FC Progresul București.
+At the end of October 2007 he signed on to manage second league team Progresul București.

 In September 2009, Panduru was announced the new Director of Football of Steaua București, but on 14 May 2010, he resigned from this position, after a mutual agreement with the club's owner George Becali.